froger-me/wp-packages-update-server/misc.md

 ```

 **Description**
-Determine wether the current request is made by a Webhook.
+Determine whether the current request is made by a Webhook.

 **Return value**
 > (bool) `true` if the current request is made by a Webhook, `false` otherwise